Yussif, Jairus, & Shmuel in The Chosen (Adapting Biblical Characters)

 And when Jesus had crossed again in the boat to the other side, a great crowd gathered about him, and he was beside the sea.
 Then came one of the rulers of the synagogue, Jairus by name, and seeing him, he fell at his feet and implored him earnestly, saying, “My little daughter is at the point of death.
 Come and lay your hands on her, so that she may be made well and live.”
 And he went with him.And a great crowd followed him and thronged about him.
 And there was a woman who had had a discharge of blood for twelve years, and who had suffered much under many physicians, and had spent all that she had, and was no better but rather grew worse.
 She had heard the reports about Jesus and came up behind him in the crowd and touched his garment.
 For she said, “If I touch even his garments, I will be made well.”
 And immediately the flow of blood dried up, and she felt in her body that she was healed of her disease.
 And Jesus, perceiving in himself that power had gone out from him, immediately turned about in the crowd and said, “Who touched my garments?”
 And his disciples said to him, “You see the crowd pressing around you, and yet you say, ‘Who touched me?’”
 And he looked around to see who had done it.
 But the woman, knowing what had happened to her, came in fear and trembling and fell down before him and told him the whole truth.
 And he said to her, “Daughter, your faith has made you well; go in peace, and be healed of your disease.”
 While he was still speaking, there came from the ruler's house some who said, “Your daughter is dead.
 Why trouble the Teacher any further?”
 But overhearing what they said, Jesus said to the ruler of the synagogue, “Do not fear, only believe.”
 And he allowed no one to follow him except Peter and James and John the brother of James.
 They came to the house of the ruler of the synagogue, and Jesus saw a commotion, people weeping and wailing loudly.
 And when he had entered, he said to them, “Why are you making a commotion and weeping?
 The child is not dead but sleeping.”
 And they laughed at him.
 But he put them all outside and took the child's father and mother and those who were with him and went in where the child was.
 Taking her by the hand he said to her, “Talitha cumi,” which means, “Little girl, I say to you, arise.”
 And immediately the girl got up and began walking (for she was twelve years of age), and they were immediately overcome with amazement.
 And he strictly charged them that no one should know this, and told them to give her something to eat.
 (Mark 5:21-43, ESV)

-Personally I would have depicted Jairus as being a little miffed/anxious when Veronica slowed them down on their way to heal his daughter, but I don't have any textual basis for that - I'm just reading in how I would feel if I was in a similar circumstance.
+I might have done a few things different, but mostly for personal reasons.
+For example, I would have depicted Jairus as being a little miffed/anxious when Veronica slowed them down on their way to heal his daughter, but I don't have any textual basis for that.
+I'm just reading in how I would feel if I was in a similar circumstance.
 I also would have done a little more to play up the disparity between Jairus' social status and Veronica's.
-The show did well enough illustrating Veronica's low status, but it didn't really highlight Jairus' high status in contrast.
-In the original text, it seems like we're supposed to be a bit shocked at how Jesus is willing to interrupt helping a man of high status in order to show compassion for a woman at the bottom of the totem pole, but I didn't really get that out of the scene in Episode 5 of The Chosen Season 3.
-I don't really blame the show though - it was doing a lot during that scene and my preferences might not have worked well with all the other stories being told.
+The show did well enough at illustrating Veronica's low status, but it didn't really highlight Jairus' high status in contrast.
+In the original text, it seems like we're supposed to be a bit shocked at how Jesus is willing to interrupt helping a man of high status in order to show compassion toward a woman at the bottom of the totem pole.
+I didn't really get that out of the scene in Episode 5 of The Chosen Season 3, but I don't really blame the show.
+It was doing a lot during that scene and my preference probably wouldn't have worked well with all the other stories being told.

 Is Yussif actually Joseph of Arimathea?

-I'll admit that until I saw the title of this video by Grafted, I had never even considered the possibility that Yussif might not only be following the precedent set by Joseph of Arimathea but may in fact be the Joseph in question.
-After all, Joseph is simply an anglicized form of the name Yussif.
+I'll admit that until I saw the title of this video by Grafted, I had never even considered the possibility that Yussif might in fact be the Joseph of Arimathea.
+After all, Joseph is simply an anglicized form of the Hebrew name "Yussif."

 Now some may push back by pointing out that the Gospels tell us that Joseph was a respected member of the Sanhedrin (Mark 15:43) whereas in The Chosen Yussif seems to be a lowly Rabbi of Capernaum.
-But we need to keep in mind that we're less than halfway through The Chosen.
+We need to keep in mind though that we're about halfway through The Chosen.
 Even if it might not be historically plausible, from the perspective of storytelling, there's plenty of time for Yussif to rise and become a part of the Council.
-Indeed, it would make a lot of sense, since it would provide justification for keeping Yussif involved in the show when the focus shifts away from Capernaum and it would provide some interesting new drama.
+Indeed, it would make a lot of sense, since it would provide justification for keeping Yussif involved in the show when the focus shifts away from Capernaum.
+It would also provide some interesting new drama.

 It would also make a lot of sense for The Chosen to develop the character of Joseph of Arimathea over the course of multiple seasons given his historical importance.
 The Gospels don't tell us that much about Joseph, but what they do tell us - that he was the primary one responsible for burying Jesus - is more important than many of us realize.
 Ancient people took the duty of burying the dead seriously and those who risked their lives to ensure a proper burial were highly regarded (e.g., 1 Samuel 31:11-13, Acts 8:2).
 The fact that Joseph's role is mentioned in all four Gospels is remarkable and further establishes his significance.